 Now that you have your food cost percentage, how can you use it to track costs?

 Monitoring the results of your weekly exercise will help you to see if costs are rising or falling.
 You will know when it is time to pay closer attention to your purchase practices and the prices that you are paying.
+This said the first thing you should do is managing your food inventory.

 Here are some specific steps that you can take: